mattermost/mattermost-test-management/data/test-cases/channels/settings/test-0.md

 1. Login to mattermost and goto Settings -> Notification modal.
 2. Scroll to `Keywords That Get Highlighted (without notifications)` section.
-3. Verify that the Setting is enabled and had `Edit` button.
+3. Verify that the Setting is enabled and has `Edit` button.